Garza, Weiskamp lead No. 9 Iowa over No. 4 Ohio State 73-57

+Iowa bounced back from a 79-57 loss to No. 3 Michigan on Thursday.

+“We’re an experienced group, we’re a resilient group,” Garza said.
+“And we know, we’ve had confidence all year that we can hang with the best of the best, and we know we can beat them.
+Unfortunately, we’ve had a couple performances that didn’t reflect how we good we are against those teams.”

 E.J.
-Liddell had 15 points and Justice Sueing added 10 for the Buckeyes (18-7, 12-7).
-Recently being projected as a No. 1 NCAA Tournament seed, they’ve lost three games in eight days.
+Liddell had 15 points and Justice Sueing scored 10 for the Buckeyes (18-7, 12-7).
+Recently projected as a No. 1 NCAA Tournament seed, they’ve lost three games in eight days.

 After Liddell hit a jumper to open the game, the Buckeyes never led again.

 Duane Washington Jr.’s 3-pointer cut the Iowa lead to seven points with 3:29 left in the first half, but a 10-3 Iowa run made it 42-28 at the break.
-Garza had 15 points in the first half, and Weiskamp had 13 on 3-of-4 shooting from 3-point range.
+Garza had 15 points in the first half, and Weiskamp had 13 on 3-of-4 3-point shooting.

 The Buckeyes mounted a 14-2 run to open the second half and got back within two with 16:49 left.
-But a 3-pointer from Weiskamp and a couple of baskets in the paint by Garza got the Hawkeyes out of the danger zone and Ohio State couldn’t chip away down the stretch.
+But a 3-pointer from Weiskamp and a couple of baskets in the paint by Garza got the Hawkeyes out of the danger zone and Ohio State couldn’t chip away.

+“They clearly outplayed us, outperformed us, outcoached us,” Ohio State coach Chris Holtmann said.
+“We’ve got to get back to work.”

 BIG PICTURE

-Iowa: The resilient Hawkeyes took it to Ohio State and will try to finish strong with tournament seeding in mind.
+Iowa: The resilient Hawkeyes took it to Ohio State and will try to finish strong with the conference tournament looming.

+“We know we just have to keep doing what we’re doing and control the things that we can control — our effort on the defensive end and our ability to move the ball offensively,” Garza said.
+“When we do that, good things happen.”

 Ohio State: After losing to No. 3 Michigan at home on Feb.
 21, the Buckeyes lost to unranked but surging Michigan State on Thursday because they couldn’t hit shots late.
-They were outplayed by Iowa and likely will drop in the poll.
+They were dominated by Iowa and are sure to drop in the AP Top 25.

 NO NUNGE